mesfind/bioinfo-python/02-loop.md

 it will also give us the length of many other things that we haven't met yet, so we should always use it when we can.

 > ## From 1 to N {.challenge}
 >
 > Python has a built-in function called `range` that creates a list of numbers.
 Range can
 > accept 1-3 parameters.
 If one parameter is input, range creates an array of that length,
 > starting at zero and incrementing by 1.
 If 2 parameters are input, range starts at
 > the first and ends at the second, incrementing by one.
 If range is passed 3 parameters,
-> it stars at the first one, ends at the second one, and increments by the third one.
+> it starts at the first one, ends at the second one, and increments by the third one.
 For
 > example:
 > `range(3)` produces `[0, 1, 2]`, `range(2, 5)` produces `[2, 3, 4]`.
 > Using `range`,